-- A linear correlation between egg intake and effect was seen with TC, HDL, apoA1 and apoB100.
+- A linear correlation between egg intake and effect was seen with TC, HDL cholesterol, apoA1 and apoB100.

-- A nonlinear correlation was seen for LDL and TC:HDL ratio.
+- A nonlinear correlation was seen with LDL cholesterol and the TC:HDL cholesterol ratio.

-Thus, there does seem to be an impact on cholesterol levels, larger on the LDL than HDL subtypes, with at most a small change in the LDL:HDL and TC:HDL ratios (which are arguably better risk markers than LDL, HDL, or TC in isolation).
-This impact on cholesterol may occur primarily in hyper-responders as some research indicates 2/3 to 3/4 of people do not experience much change in cholesterol levels when increasing cholesterol intake.(Clayton, 2017; Godos, 2021)
+Thus, there does seem to be an impact on cholesterol levels, larger on the LDL than HDL subtypes, with at most a small change in the LDL:HDL and TC:HDL ratios (which are arguably better risk markers than LDL cholesterol, HDL cholesterol, or TC in isolation).
+This impact on cholesterol may occur primarily in hyper-responders as some research indicates between 2/3 and 3/4 people do not experience much change in cholesterol levels when increasing cholesterol intake.(Clayton, 2017; Godos, 2021)

-- A 2019 analysis of 6 prospective cohort studies in the US examining CVD outcomes found that for an additional 0.5 eggs intake daily the hazard ratios for incident CVD and ACM were 1.06 & 1.08, respectively; this was no longer significant when adjusting for cholesterol consumption.(Zhong, 2019)
+- A 2019 analysis of 6 prospective cohort studies in the US examining CVD outcomes found that for an additional 0.5 eggs intake daily the hazard ratios for incident CVD and ACM were 1.06 & 1.08, respectively; these were no longer significant when adjusting for cholesterol consumption.(Zhong, 2019)

 - A 2020 analysis of the PURE, ONTARGET, and TRANSCEND cohorts found an increased risk of heart failure with the latter two cohorts at higher egg consumption levels.(Dehghan, 2020)